How to Apply for Disability in Oklahoma

 On these forms, the SSA will ask for information such as the date you became unable to work because of your illness, injuries or condition.
 This date is incredibly important as it may allow you to seek back payments from the time you stopped working.

-What Questions are Asked When Applying for SSD?
+What Questions Does the SSA Ask When I Apply for SSD?

 The SSA may request contact information for the medical providers you have worked with, including addresses and phone numbers of doctors, caseworkers, hospitals and clinics you have visited, as well as any laboratory and test results documenting your illness or disabilities.